ygorcosta/wedeploy.com/ui/src/pages/tutorials/auth-android/include-api-client.md

 compile 'com.wedeploy:com.wedeploy.android:beta-20170505'
 ```

-After doing this, you have to sync the project, after a seconds you will see that the project is built correctly.
+After doing this, you have to sync the project and then a few seconds later you will see that the project is built correctly.